 News: The author’s review of William H. Gass’s novel Middle C, “Composing Interlacing Narratives,” is in the current issue of North American Review.

-News: The author will be presenting his paper “Theory into Praxis: William H. Gass’s Middle C” at the Louisville Conference on Literature and Culture Since 1900 Thursday, February 20.
-The paper will be posted at his 12 Winters Blog after the presentation.
+News: The author presented his paper “Theory into Praxis: William H. Gass’s Middle C” at the Louisville Conference on Literature and Culture Since 1900 February 20.
+The paper has been posted at his 12 Winters Blog.

 News: (January 7, 2014) The novel An Untimely Frost is available in paperback from Amazon as well as for Kindle, from Barnes & Noble, including for Nook, and from Espresso Book Machine.
 Visit the Twelve Winters Press site for a complete list of sellers.